Jenni Hermoso: 2023: World Cup victory and Rubiales case

-After the match, during the medal presentation, she was kissed on the lips by Luis Rubiales, the president of the Royal Spanish Football Federation (RFEF).
-Rubiales subsequently apologised for the act, claiming that it had been done "spontaneously" and "without any bad intentions or bad will": "I have to apologize, there's no way around it.
-And I have to learn from that and understand that as the president of an institution as important as the RFEF, you have to be more careful, especially during ceremonies and these kinds of things."
-After Hermoso commented during an Instagram live stream that she "didn't like" the act, Rubiales faced widespread condemnation, including from Spanish prime minister Pedro Sánchez, who dismissed Rubiales' initial apology as "not enough".
+During the medal presentation after the final, Hermoso was kissed on the lips by Luis Rubiales, the president of the Royal Spanish Football Federation (RFEF).
+Rubiales subsequently apologised for the kiss, saying it was spontaneous and without "bad intentions".
+The kiss, which Hermoso said she "didn't like", drew condemnation from Spain's minister of equality Irene Montero and its prime minister Pedro Sánchez, who said Rubiales' apology was insufficient.
 On the return flight to Spain, Rubiales allegedly tried to convince Hermoso to appear in an apology video with him, which she declined.

 On 23 August, three days after the World Cup final, Hermoso issued a joint statement with the Spanish football players' union, advocating for "measures to protect the players against actions we believe are unacceptable".
-This stance was subsequently endorsed by FIFPRO, the global players' union.
-In a subsequent statement, Hermoso explicitly denied having given her consent for the kiss and that Rubiales' claims were "categorically false and part of the manipulative culture that he has generated".
-In a show of solidarity, 53 Spanish players, including all 23 members of the 2023 World Cup squad, signed a letter supporting Hermoso's position.
-They also pledged to refrain from playing for Spain's national team until there were changes in the leadership of the RFEF.
-The scandal led to statements of support for Hermoso from several active and former soccer players, other athletes and politicians, including Spain's deputy head of government Yolanda Díaz.
-On 25 August, Rubiales gave a speech in front of the RFEF assembly where he said that he would not be intimidated by "false feminism," claimed that he was being "socially assassinated," and exclaimed five times in a row that he refused to resign.
-Following this speech, several players and training staff members temporarily resigned.
-FIFA as well as the National Sports Council in Spain issued investigations.
-Rubiales was provisionally suspended for 90 days and both he and the Spanish Football Federation were banned from making contact with Hermoso.
-On 5 September 2023, Spain's national team coach Jorge Vilda- who clapped for Rubiales' 25 August speech and also allegedly pressured Hermoso to appear in Rubiales' apology video- was removed from all of his positions within the RFEF.
+The statement was endorsed by FIFPRO, the global players' union.
+In a subsequent statement, Hermoso denied Rubiales' claim that she consented to the kiss, and accused him of creating a "manipulative culture".
+In a show of solidarity, 53 Spanish players, including all 23 members of the 2023 Women's World Cup squad, signed a letter supporting Hermoso.
+They also pledged to refrain from playing for the national team until there were changes in RFEF leadership.
+The scandal led to statements of support for Hermoso from several active and former players, other athletes, and politicians, including Spain's deputy head of government Yolanda Díaz.

+During a speech in front of the RFEF assembly on 25 August, Rubiales said he would not be intimidated by "false feminism," claimed that he was being "socially assassinated," and exclaimed five times in a row that he refused to resign.
+Following the speech, several players and training staff members temporarily resigned.
+Both FIFA and the Spanish National Sports Council launched investigations.
+Rubiales was provisionally suspended for 90 days and both he and the RFEF were banned from making contact with Hermoso.
+On 5 September, the women's national team coach Jorge Vilda—who allegedly pressured Hermoso to appear in Rubiales' apology video—was removed from all his positions within the RFEF.
 The RFEF then promised a "profound and immediate restructuring" of Spanish football.
-Five days later, on 10 September, Rubiales formally resigned from his position as president of the federation.
+(Note: Attributed to multiple references:) Five days later, on 10 September, Rubiales formally resigned from his position as president of the federation.